 Consider holding a meeting away from the noise and bustle of the ward somewhere that is conducive to a confidential conversation.
 Assess whether it is necessary for the patient to also be present in the room.

-Turn off pagers and mobile phones if possible, sit at the same level as the complainant and make sure to maintain a calm and even voice.
+Turn off pagers and mobile phones if possible, sit at the same level as the complainant and ensure you maintain a calm and even voice.

 Record all complaints, detailing at a minimum:

-For managers or supervisors, it is vital that the staff trust that you will treat them respectfully and with discretion when questioning their actions and that you and the staff member plan a suitable improvement plan together.
-Remind staff of the ratio of complaints to compliments, as in most cases the compliments outweigh the complaints.
-(Suter 2017).
+For managers or supervisors, it is vital that the staff trust that you will treat them respectfully and with discretion when questioning their actions, and that you and the staff member plan a suitable improvement plan together.
+Remind staff of the ratio of complaints to compliments, as in most cases, the compliments outweigh the complaints.

 Question 1 of 3